 How common is asthma?

-Asthma is very common, and one in 11 children is diagnosed with it.
-Asthma can start at any age (including babies), but it is most common in school-age children.
+Asthma is very common, and one in 11 children are diagnosed with it.
+Asthma can start at any age (including babies), but is most common in school-age children.

 We don’t know why one person gets asthma and another person doesn’t, but we do know that if anyone else in your family has asthma, eczema or allergies, you are more likely to develop it.
 If your parents smoke or if you live in a smoky environment, you are also more likely to have asthma.

 What are the symptoms of asthma?

 - Coughing – this can be worse after exercise or at night

 - Shortness of breath

 - Feeling of tightness in the chest – some people describe it as feeling as though an elephant is sitting on their chest

 Lots of things affect your asthma, and sometimes it is not always possible to find the cause.
 Different things affect different people.
 Some of the most common triggers are: